Understanding Fatty Liver Disease

 Yes, you can counter early fatty liver-related changes through lifestyle modifications.

-• Liver cirrhosis: Continuous inflammation in the liver leads to scarring
+• Liver cirrhosis is a condition characterized by continuous inflammation in the liver, leading to scarring

 • Liver failure and liver cancer: in some cases, liver cirrhosis can lead to liver failure and liver cancer